If your brick patio or path has weeds in the gaps, these practical tips will help revive the space and stop regrowth with resorting to herbicides.

 - Oils of any kind are not appropriate for weeds.

-6 Pour baking soda and/or vinegar on the weeds.
+6 Not Recommended: Pour baking soda and/or vinegar on the weeds.

-- We’ve already established that vinegar will not kill the roots of plants, unless it’s industrial strength, which is totally inappropriate for home applications, and baking soda is not going to change this.
+- We’ve already established that vinegar will not kill the roots of plants, unless it’s industrial strength, which is totally inappropriate for home applications, and baking soda—which adds excess sodium—is not going to change this.

 - Sorry, no, not a weed killer!

-- However, a mixture of milk (1-part) and water (2-parts) can be effective in combatting blackspot, and mildly effective for powdery mildew.
+- However, a mixture of milk and water can be effective in combatting blackspot, and somewhat effective for preventing powdery mildew.

-- Dish soap is a surfactant.
-It breaks down oils and waxes on surfaces and, because of these properties, will kill insects on contact but is not an appropriate weed killer.
+- Dish soap is actually synthetic detergent.
+It breaks down oils and waxes on surfaces and, because of these properties, will kill or weaken plants—not just weeds—indescriminately so it is not recommended.

-- If you read the ingredients in many dish soaps, you can see that these are not substances that should be introduced to our soil or water.
+- If you read the ingredients in many dish soaps, you can see that these are not things that should be introduced to our soil or water.